DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 estimate how many Chinese users practice circumvention.
 There have been conflicting reports about the size and impact of the wall-crossing community.
-In 2014, Globalwebindex reported that there are 93 million Chinese VPN users, which amounts to 20% of total Internet users in China and is the largest number in the world.[^09LiChina_14] The actual impact of circumvention, however, cannot be simply measured by its popularity.
+In 2014, Globalwebindex reported that there are 93 million Chinese VPN users, which amounts to 20% of total internet users in China and is the largest number in the world.[^09LiChina_14] The actual impact of circumvention, however, cannot be simply measured by its popularity.
 Since the GFW has become so visible and ubiquitous, circumvention talk